openfga/rfcs/20221012-add-type-restrictions-to-dsl-syntax.md

 type user
 ```

-### The dropping of "self"
+### The dropping of "as" and "self"

-Notice that the addition of type restrictions means we may drop `self` from the DSL.
+In the new DSL we will drop "as" and "self".
+We drop "as" by adding ":" to all relations, even ones with no type restrictions.
+That is, if previously we had `define editor as owner`, this becomes `define editor: owner`.
+With the addition of type restrictions means we may also drop `self` from the DSL.
 This is because if a pair (type, relation) has a non-empty set of type restrictions, then the assumption is that (type, relation) is a pair that allows a direct relation to type.
 Thus, previously if we defined a relation as
 ```
 define viewer as self
 ```